times/moments/README.md

-integratr
+moments
 ================

-See the [component page](http://times.github.io/integratr) for more information.
+See the [component page](http://times.github.io/moments) for more information.

 ## Getting Started